 Status: Council has directed staff to create a standard unit size in multi-unit zones outside the downtown of 33m2, and to tie future requests for micro-units in these areas to housing affordability.
-A new public hearing date will be scheduled in the coming months.
+A new public hearing date will be scheduled for spring 2017.

-Garden Suites: Council has approved in principle removing the rezoning requirement for stand-alone garden suites (also known as carriage or laneway houses).
-Development permit approvals will be done by staff, meaning homeowners may soon be able to apply to build a garden suite without needing to go before Council or rezone their properties.
+Garden Suites: Council has approved removing the rezoning requirement for stand-alone garden suites (also known as carriage or laneway houses).
+Development permit approvals will now be done by staff, meaning homeowners can apply to build a garden suite without rezoning their property or going before Council.

 Victoria Housing Reserve Fund: The City has a fund set up to contribute to the construction of affordable housing.
 0n November 24 2016, Council approved a new funding structure aimed to increase the number of family units built in Victoria.
 View the staff presentation here.